Source: Facebook, Quora, Twitter("X")

 Kind?
 Bless you.
 Yes, I try to be kind.
 But fixing the problem of suffering will call for a mix of remorseless hyper-systematization and Super-Machiavellian political guile.

-[on ecstatic epileptic seizures]
+[on ecstatic epilepsy]

 The terminally ill, the neuropathic pain-ridden, the suicidally depressed - but really, all sentient beings - deserve to taste the divine: